gvdb/crowns/README.md

 * A player may inspect any face up cards in the Tombs at any time during play.
 This is true of the player's own Tombs or viewing the opponent(s)

 ## Objective
-To win the game a player must score or steal 5 points worth of King and Queen cards.
-Kings and Queens are scored by coronating them on your throne and advancing them the required number of times.
-They can also be "stolen" from an opponent's Throne or Stronghold after a successful Raid.
+To win the game a player must have 5 points worth of Kings and/or Queens that have reigned or being stolen.
+Kings and Queens reign by coronating them on your throne and advancing them the required number of times.
+They can also be stolen from an opponent's Throne or Stronghold after a successful Raid.

 ## Cards
 ### Kings and Queens
 * The following things can be done to these cards:
-    + __Coronated:__ Place on the Throne face down to be advanced, and then scored (or stolen by an opposing player)
+    + __Coronated:__ Place on the Throne face down to be advanced until their reign is complete or they are stolen by an opposing player
     + __Advanced:__ Once placed on the Throne Kings and Queens can be advanced.
-To be scored Kings must be advanced 4 times, and Queens 3 times
+To reign Kings must be advanced 4 times, and Queens 3 times
-    + __Scored or Stolen:__ When scored or stolen a King or Queen is placed in the House area of the player who possesses it.
+    + __Reign or Stolen:__ When they reign or have been stolen a King or Queen is placed in the House area of the player who possesses it.
 Kings are worth 2 points and Queens are worth 1 point
 * Kings and Queens can't be used for advancing, rallying, reinforcing, payment, or any other purpose
 * If the player doesn't want Kings or Queens in their Stronghold, during the Discard Phase of their turn they can be shuffled back into the Deck.
 The player can only do this if it doesn't bring the number of cards in their Stronghold below 5